hashicorp/nomad-driver-exec2/README.md

   program, a Python service) directly on the Nomad client without a container runtime.
-- You need fast startup times and minimal overhead. `exec2` starts tasks in microseconds with no image pull or container shim in the path.
+- You need fast startup times and minimal overhead. `exec2` starts tasks in microseconds with no image pull.
-- You want stronger isolation than `raw_exec` provides. `exec2` uses Landlock for filesystem isolation and cgroups v2 for resource limits, giving you a meaningful security boundary without the full weight of a container.
+- You want stronger isolation than `raw_exec` provides. `exec2` uses Landlock for filesystem isolation, Linux namespaces to isolate the task, and cgroups v2 for resource limits, giving a meaningful security boundary.
 - Your binary or runtime is already installed on the Nomad node (or delivered via a Nomad artifact or template block).

 `exec2` is not the right choice when:

-- Your workload requires OCI image distribution or a container-level network namespace.
+- Your workload is distributed as an OCI/container image.
 Use the `docker` or `podman` drivers instead.
 - The node does not have Landlock enabled (e.g. RHEL without a custom kernel).

 ### Simple Example